 5: When to Apply Slow-Release Fertilizers for Tomatoes

-Slow-released organic fertilizers are ideal for the home gardeners.
-They last longer in the soil, develop the soil structure, and reduces the risk of root burning.
+Slow-released organic fertilizers are ideal for home gardeners.
+They last longer in the soil, develop the soil structure, and reduce the risk of root burning.

 These fertilizers will take around 3-10 weeks to start feeding your tomato plants.
 So, they need a longer season.

 Therefore, if you want the best output from these slow-released organic fertilizers, apply them in the spring so that they can feed the plants during the summer.

 On the flip side, if you apply them in the fall, they will start releasing nutrients during the winter.
 As a result, you won’t get the best result of it.

 6: When to Apply Fast-Release Fertilizers for Tomatoes

 Fast-released fertilizers work quickly and won’t last long.
 When you need to feed your tomatoes instant, then you should apply these fertilizers.
 Besides, it is also good for the short growing season.

 So, once you need to fertilize your tomatoes in the fall, you should go for fast-released fertilizer.